 - 1) It does not include gravity, and it does not include any particle to account for the dark matter.
-(Maybe black holes can do it, but that requires a mass distribution that we cannot explain.) - 2) The theory appears too inelegant the final theory.
+(Maybe black holes can be the dark matter, but that requires a mass distribution that we cannot explain.) - 2) The theory appears too inelegant to be the final theory.
 It contains more arbitrary features and free parameters than one would hope for in a final theory.
 Why $SU(3) \times SU(2) \times U(1)$?
 Why three generations of fermions?
 The original theory had 19 free parameters, with more needed for neutrino masses and even more if supersymmetry is added.